On the development and analysis of coupled surface-subsurface models of catchments. Part 1. Analysis of dimensions and

 \subsection{Water balance terms (\texorpdfstring{$R$}{}, \texorpdfstring{$Q$}{}, \texorpdfstring{$E$}{})}

 The source term of the Saint Venant equation for the overland flow~\eqref{eq:St_Venant_overland} can be found by estimating the mean value of terms included in the water balance.
 It is given by:

 where $R$ is precipitation over a given catchment, $Q$ is river flow (runoff) at the outlet, $E$ is total evapotranspiration, and $\Delta S$ is the change in the water volume stored within the catchment (\emph{e.g.} in groundwater and reservoirs).
 Here, we not only estimate the values of $R$, $Q$, and $E$ for the UK, but also their annual peak values, which can provide a good parametrisation to model extreme precipitation events (and are used in many flood estimation models, \emph{e.g.} by \citealt{kjeldsen2008improving}).
-Since we are interested in estimating intensive properties, \emph{i.e.} independent of the size of the system, we define these quantities in terms of the mean flow per unit area of the catchment (measured in $\text{ms}^{-1}$).
+We define these quantities in terms of the mean flow per unit area of the catchment (measured in $\text{ms}^{-1}$).

 The precipitation and river flow data for all UK catchments are available in the National River Flow Archive (NRFA).
 We use the Standardised Annual Average Rainfall (1961-90) to estimate $P$, and the mean of Gauged Daily Flow to estimate $Q$ (divided by the catchment's area, also provided by NRFA).
 By averaging all terms over a long period of time (several years), we should expect $\Delta S$ to tend to $0$, which allows us to estimate the mean actual evapotranspiration as $E=Q-R$.